flashbeing/client-carpooling-frontend/README.md

 These Docker containers are the same as used by the continuous integration servers.

+### Customization

+Simply edit, for the language you want to customize, the config file in src/data/ using the yml language format.

 ### Installation

 Install [Docker](https://docs.docker.com/install/) (with Docker Compose) locally on your machine.